tmscarla/spotify-recsys-challenge/run/README.md

 > python run/run_creative.py

 ## 2. Rebuild from scratch using bayesian parameters
 All the steps for both main and creative track need the **virtual environment** to be active, if you have not activated it yet, place yourself in the root folder of the project and run the following command:
 > $  source py3e/bin/activate

 #### Main track

-1. Rebuild the tuned matrices of the single algorithms.<br/>
+1. Rebuild the tuned matrices for each single algorithm.<br/>
-The matrices created are already with the parameters used for the final submission for every category. <br/>
+The matrices created are built with the best parameters used for the final submission for every category. <br/>
-The processes for each matrix cam be found in the relative python script.
+The workflow to generate each matrix can be found in the relative python script .

+    > $ cd recommenders/script/main

-    > $ recommenders/script/main/generate_icm_layer.sh online
+    > $ ./generate_icm_layer.sh online

-    > $ recommenders/script/main/generate_all_npz.sh online
+    > $ ./generate_all_npz.sh online

-2. Generate the clustered matrices from those ones
+2. Then move to the /run folder and generate the clustered matrices

-    > python run/gen_clustered_matrices_main.py online
+    > $ python gen_clustered_matrices_main.py online

-3. Ensemble all the matrices with their relative weights
+3. Still in the run folder, launch this script to ensemble all the matrices with their relative weights

-    > python run/run_main_from_scratch_online.py
+    > $ python run_main_from_scratch_online.py

 #### Creative rack